As an Amazon Associate, I earn from qualifying purchases.

 The protective mechanism for young women seems to be the female hormone estrogen.
 Estrogen appears to help women maintain a beneficial profile of blood fats.

-When the production of estrogen is severely reduced at menopause, this protective factor no longer exists.
 This is one of the reasons that the increasing number of physicians are prescribing estrogen replacement therapy (ERT) for many postmenopausal women.

 The general recommendations for maintaining heart health through a good diet, adequate physical activity, monitoring blood pressure and cholesterol levels, controlling weight, avoiding smoking, and managing stress will benefit women at every stage of life.

 Do Women Receive Equal Treatment in Cardiovascular Disease?